 NZ Diploma in Naturopathy (Level 6)

-Please note that the Diploma in Naturopathy is being replaced by a new qualification in 2017.
-See the main Qualifications page for further information.
+Please note that the Diploma in Naturopathy is being replaced by a new qualification in 2018.

 Naturopathy is not a therapy but a philosophy of health, combining vitalistic principles with biological sciences.
 All civilisations have used natural means to assist the body’s natural healing processes.
 Naturopathic medicine today draws on these ancient understandings and integrates it with modern day scientific knowledge.
 The scope of practice of naturopaths includes a range of healing modalities such as nutrition, acute homeopathy, herbal medicine, flower essences, body work and stress management techniques.